cdelorme/system-setup/software/sublime-text.md

 # [sublime text](http://www.sublimetext.com/)

 Sublime Text is a fabulous editor with plugins that support nearly everything any IDE can do.
-It loads lightning fast, renders near-identically cross all major operating systems, and is one of the first **good** light-weight editors I've found with font anti-aliasing, even on windows.
+It loads lightning fast, renders near-identically cross all major operating systems, and is one of the first **good** light-weight editors I've found with font anti-aliasing (even on windows).
 It is "nagware" so if you want to avoid an occasional popup then buy it, it is well worth the cost.

 _Worth noting, the Sublime Text 2 keys work for Sublime Text 3 while it is in beta, and also Sublime Text 3 encrypts the keys now so you cannot simply copy them to the install folder in an automated fashion._